Requirements are a tricky business.

 We also know that the development process is notorious for claiming that users changed their requirements, and kept changing them as the development process continued.
 So structured processes prefer to avoid change, and extreme processes embrace change.
 In some cases, and this has been my experience, what might be happening is that there really was no change at all, we simply didn’t capture the requirement, we didn’t figure out what the stakeholder really wanted.

-All of this, and more, was the subject of some Tom & Kai Gilb courses that I attended in London during September 2003 which were arranged by Etude Consulting.
+All of this, and more, was the subject of some Tom & Kai Gilb courses that I attended in London during September 2003.
 This particular article is, in one sense, a review of the courses (and I’ll tell you now, they were worth going on) and in another sense, is some of my notes from the course and the directions that it got my mind moving.

 So to start, I guess I have to answer the question, “What courses?":